Roger Rossmeisl: Life and work

 In September 1953 Roger Rossmeisl completed his business in Berlin and emigrated to the US.
 After a short time at the guitar manufacturer Gibson in Kalamazoo, Michigan, he worked for the California manufacturers Rickenbacker.
 At Rickenbacker he was instrumental in the development of new product ranges including the Rickenbacker 300 series of guitars, and the Rickenbacker 4000 and 4001 basses.
 Semie Mosely, later the founder of Mosrite, was an apprentice at Rickenbacker under Rossmeisl.

 In 1962 he moved to Fender, where he was responsible for the development of archtop and semi-acoustic guitars in the style of the Gibson ES-335, such as the Fender Coronado.
 Characteristic of his designs for Rickenbacker and Fender is the distinctive form of the guitar top: While traditional archtops have a uniform curvature similar to violins and cellos, Rossmeisl's designs have a strong bead on the slab edge and an almost flat surface in the center of the ceiling.
 This design feature is in English referred to as the "German Carve".
-While at Fender Rossmeisl hired the young Philip Kubicki, who went on to found his own company.
-After the Rossmeisl-designed Fender guitars were commercial failures, he returned in 1973 to Germany.
-He gave up guitar design and died in 1979 at the age of 52.
+While at Fender Rossmeisl hired the young Philip Kubicki (who went on to found his own company) from a production line role to serve as his assistant in the company's research and development department.

+Save for the enduring Telecaster Thinline, many Rossmeisl-designed Fender guitars proved to be commercial failures that were phased out by the turn of the decade amid the epochal resurgence of Gibson's solid-body models.
+Although Rossmeisl was assiduous in cultivating personal relationships with the likes of Wes Montgomery and Joe Pass, his archtop Fender Montego I/II and LTD lines (designed to compete with Gibson's upscale, jazz-oriented Citation and Super 400 as both the culmination of Rossmeisl's oeuvre and Fender's most expensive electric guitars of the era, notably exemplified by the hand-carved LTD) did not garner any prominent endorsers during the incipience of jazz fusion (which hewed close to rock's contemporaneous predilection for solid-body models) and could not compete with the more accessible price points of such Gibson hollow-body mainstays as the ES-175.
+He gave up guitar design upon returning to Germany in 1973 and died in 1979 at the age of 52.